 Begnas Coffee House

 The Begnas Coffee House is a family-run place, and the Coffee beans used in their cafe comes from their Coffee farms.
 The aroma of freshly ground coffee beans and the view of mountains make a perfect combination.
 If it is too difficult to leave the place, the family runs a small guesthouse too.

-If there were a motto for this quiet little place, it would be ‘freshly baked, freshly brewed.’
+Mom’s bakery was another gem founded by Shubham, and if there were a motto for this quiet little place, it would be ‘freshly baked, freshly brewed.’
 Offering a tasty variety of bakery items, they make coffee from the beans and even have mastery at making handmade chocolates.
 The Chocolate fudge, whole wheat bread, and lemongrass tea would bring you to this place again and again.

 Hotel Day Break